 Student eligibility is based largely upon the results of scores from the ACT exam.
 Schools have the opportunity to teach/offer the courses utilizing their own staff (CREAM), or through the Center for Distance Education (CLEM).
 For more information on how to access CREAM/CLEM math or English at your school, please visit with your school principal or counselor.

-A: CREAM and CLEM are the programs designed to deliver two different courses which utilize the online learning tool through Pearson’s My Foundations Lab.
+A: CREAM is a program designed to deliver two different courses which utilize the online learning tool through Pearson’s My Foundations Lab.
 Through this platform, students can access either the English course, the math course, or both.

-Q: Who is supposed to take CREAM/CLEM classes?
+Q: Who is supposed to take CREAM classes?

 A: The programs are designed to provide the necessary coursework to high school seniors who scored lower on their ACT sub-tests in English and/or math than are required for course placement at the post-secondary level.
 If a student scored lower than an 18 on their English, or lower than 21 on their math sub-test, they would be a prime candidate to take either or both of the courses.

-Q: Can CREAM/CLEM courses be offered for high school credit?
+Q: Can CREAM courses be offered for high school credit?

 A: Yes, and it is encouraged.
 Not only is it encouraged to have schools offer the courses for credit, these courses can satisfy the requirements toward high school graduation.
 This means a full credit can be counted from the English course and a full credit can be counted from the math course towards the graduation requirements.
 The high school course code for the English course is 05078, and the code for the math course is 11118.

 A: Several years ago, it was identified that a high percentage of North Dakota high school graduates were needing to take remedial/developmental coursework upon entering college as a freshman.
 These developmental courses not only cost money and take time to complete, but they do not count towards the students’ college diploma requirements.
-The CREAM and CLEM programs are made available to provide these students with the coursework they would otherwise need to take but will save them time and money.
+The CREAM program is made available to provide these students with the coursework they would otherwise need to take but will save them time and money.

 Q: How long does it take for a student to complete CREAM Math and/or CREAM English?